-The policies included or referenced in this manual apply to all stidents enrolled in the technical phase of the Wayne County Community College District (WCCCD) Physical Therapist Assistant (PTA) Program unless specifically stated otherwise in each policy.
+The policies included or referenced in this manual apply to all Wayne County Community College District (WCCCD) Physical Therapist Assistant (PTA) students, faculty, and staff unless specifically stated otherwise in each policy.

-These policies are intended as guidelines only and may be modified, supplemented, or revoked at any time at the Program's discretion.
+The policies are intended as guidelines only, and they may be modified, supplemented, or revoked at any time at the Program's discretion.